kevinolega/callcentertrainingtips/_posts/2016-05-27-desired-salary.md

 Maybe three pay less than I want and the other three pays more than I want.

-In the end I'll pick the one I like best.
+In the end, I'll pick the one I like best.

 Having options enable you to negotiate.